 Implementing systematic monitoring of the environment and natural resources in the province of Komondjari, Burkina Faso using remote sensing and GIS, for the Danish agricultural sector program (PADDAB) in Burkina Faso.

 Sea surface temperature (2001)

-Weekly supply of Sea Surface temperature data derived from NOAA AVHRR satellite data to DHI – Water & Environment.
+Weekly supply of Sea Surface temperature data derived from NOAA AVHRR satellite data to DHI.

 Coastal development (2001)

-Using historic and recent satellite images to study coastal development and sediment transport in Asia.
-For DHI – Water & Environment.
+Using historic and recent satellite images to study coastal development and sediment transport in Asia for DHI.

 GIS course (2001)

-An intensive 3 weeks GIS course was conducted, this included an introduction to vector and raster GIS data models as well as an introduction to more advanced GIS topics and Remote Sensing.
+An intensive three-week GIS course was conducted, including an introduction to vector and raster GIS data models as well as an introduction to more advanced GIS topics and Remote Sensing.
 The course was tailored to post-contract technical staff from the Danish Ministry of Foreign Affairs.